IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The LLC shall report to ISOC on the implementation of its compliance plan on an annual basis.

+# Three-Year Assessment

+The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA and LLC.
+This should be presented to the community after a period of roughly three years of operation.
+The assessment may potentially include recommendations for improvements or changes in the IASA and/or LLC.

-# Transition Considerations {#transition-considerations}
+# Transitioning to the IETF LLC {#transition-considerations}

 (TODO: This section is a bit out of place now.
 It was appropriate when this was -struct which was documenting work of the IASA2 WG and not obsoleting 4071bis.
 We can probably either 1) delete this section, or
 2) move to {{?I-D.haberman-iasa20dt-recs}}.)

-Conducting a transition as envisioned in this document will encompass many different work activities and will require action, involvement, support, and/or feedback from groups and individuals across the IETF community.
+Conducting a transition to the IETF LLC from the earlier structure of the IASA will encompass many different work activities and will require action, involvement, support, and/or feedback from groups and individuals across the IETF community.
 The transition is likely to proceed in these steps but the community should remain flexible and adapt this plan as changes occur and complications inevitably arise.

-Phase 1: LLC Formation
+Phase 1: LLC Formation (Complete)

 * The LLC is formed with an Interim Board (see {{interim-board}}).